-Struggling with scalp flakes?
-The underlying causes can be dandruff or dry scalp.
-A dry, flaky scalp or dandruff can be inconvenient and embarrassing, and cause certain discomforts like tightness, itching, and stinging.
-That’s why, before delving deep into the treatments for any of these scalp symptoms, it is essential to know the root causes of flakes or itchiness.
-If thoughts like ‘why is my scalp itchy,’ or ‘what are the causes of flaky dandruff scalp?’ or ‘what are the dry scalp dandruff treatments’ are bothering you, you have come to the right place.
+Dealing with flakes on scalp can be frustrating.
+Often caused by dryness and dandruff, flaky scalp can lead to discomfort, tightness, itching and embarrassment if left unattended.
+But are these symptoms a result of dry scalp or dandruff?
+To tackle the issue from its core and get effective treatment for any of these scalp symptoms, it is essential to first know the root causes of flakes or itchiness.
+Read on as we address queries like ‘why is my scalp itchy,’ ‘what are the causes of flaky dandruff scalp?’ or ‘what are the dry scalp dandruff treatments’ to decode the difference between dandruff vs dry scalp and

 L’Oréal Professionnel experts are here to discuss how to differentiate between dandruff and dry scalp.
 This guide on dandruff vs. dry scalp explores the causes, symptoms, and preventive methods of these similar yet unique scalp issues so that you can identify your particular concern and take the best care of your scalp and hair.